Learn how to make Cinnamon Donut Muffins from scratch. Sky-high muffins covered in sweet cinnamon sugar that taste JUST like a hot cinnamon donut.

-You will adore these crispy, jam-filled, cinnamon sugar donut muffins.
-Baked in the oven, they don’t require any dough-making or deep-frying but they are guaranteed to satisfy your cinnamon donut cravings.
+You’ll adore these sweet cinnamon muffins.
+Baked in the oven, they don’t require any dough-making or deep-frying but the’re guaranteed to satisfy your cinnamon donut cravings.

-Not only that, but LOOK 👆🏻 at those crunchy sky-high muffin tops!
-Amazing!
+Not only that, but LOOK 👆🏻 at those sky-high muffin tops!

 Muffins are a delicious treat or snack-on-the-go.
 But muffins that taste like donuts?
 Now we’re talking.
 I love these donut muffins.

 I have sweet memories of getting a cinnamon donut while shopping with my mum when I was little.
 I remember watching it come out from the donut machine and then flip its way through the cinnamon sugar.
-We would then eat it while it was still warm and just about melted-in-your-mouth.
+We would then eat it while it was still warm.

-I have a few pieces of advice for making these muffins.
-Firstly, it makes alot of batter so you will need to fill your muffin pan almost to the top.
-This is counter-intuitive as you may think they will overflow, but they won’t as long as you have the oven on a high temperature for the first five minutes of cooking time.
-Instead, you will end up with a beautiful domed muffin top.
+To achieve those sky-high muffin tops, you’ll need to fill each hole of your muffin pan almost to the top.
+I know it feels counter-intuitive (especially if you’re used to making cupcakes) as you may think they will overflow, but they won’t as long as you have the oven on a high temperature for the first 5 minutes of cooking time.

-You also need to brush the muffins with melted butter and roll them in the cinnamon sugar while they are still warm.
+While the muffins are still warm and fresh from the oven, you’ll need to brush the muffins with melted butter and roll them in the cinnamon sugar.
 Not only will this help the topping stick better but if you get to eat one while they are still warm, it will taste even more like a sweet cinnamon donut.

 Cinnamon Donut Muffins

-Baked Cinnamon Donut Muffins covered in cinnamon sugar and filled with strawberry jam.
+Baked Cinnamon Donut Muffins covered in sweet cinnamon sugar.

 - 90 grams (1/2 cup) brown sugar